Chicken Curry With Coconut Milk

 • Olive oil.
 For sautéeing.

 • Cornstarch.
-To thicken the sauce.
+To thicken the curry.

 How to make chicken curry with coconut milk

-Step 3- Cook the chicken.
-To the skillet, add the chicken broth and blended diced tomatoes.
+Step 2- Add the chicken broth and blended diced tomatoes.
 Bring to a boil, then reduce the heat to low and let everything simmer for 5 minutes.
-Add the chicken and simmer until fully cooked.

 • Cut the chicken into even pieces.
 So they all cook evenly.

 • Mix the coconut milk.
-Before adding it to the curry, I always mix it with a fork or whisk since there’s usually quite a bit of separation.
+Before adding it to the curry, I mix it with a fork or whisk since there’s usually quite a bit of separation.

 • Use other cuts of chicken.
 I’ve made this recipe with chicken thighs and even leftover rotisserie chicken, and let me tell you, it tastes great no matter what!